-No mining was undertaken during the reporting period, and accordingly there was no potential for impact to either of these heritage features.
+There were no activities undertaken on site that had the potential for impact to either of these heritage features.

-3.14 Spontaneous Combustion
+3.15 Spontaneous Combustion

 Current stockpiling of coal is minimal, therefore reducing the risk of spontaneous combustion occurring within the pit top area.